 Walking on mountains

 Exploring Visual Patterns

-WIRE-FRAMES / EDUCATIONAL TEMPLATE DESIGN
+WIREFRAMES / EDUCATIONAL TEMPLATE DESIGN

 I synthesized user insights into mid-fidelity prototypes for the 4th Grade Core Knowledge flow.
 I balanced design exploration with the constraints of our authoring platform, Ceres, to allow components to be easily built through digital widgets.
 I also built template design with a focus on classroom accessibility.
-Students need to access content at multiple view ports from large smart board screens to smaller computer interfaces.
+Students need to access content at multiple viewports from large smart board screens to smaller computer interfaces.

 Walking on mountains

-FULL FIDELITY PROTOTYPES
+FULL FIDELITY PROTOTYPES - WHOLE GROUP PRACTICE

+I incorporated visual design style guidelines and instructional frameworks into full fidelity template prototypes.
 I created strong hierarchy by emphasizing main content such as focus questions and directions.
 I incorporated iconography and visual emphasis to enable engagement and visual clarity for both students and educators.

-Transition Screens - Focus Question & Directions
+Opening Screens - Focus Question & Directions

+Walking on mountains